VIGHNESH1521/OpenCV-Programs/README.md

 There are lots of applications which are solved using OpenCV, some of them are listed below

---face recognition
+•	face recognition
---Automated inspection and surveillance
+•	Automated inspection and surveillance
---number of people – count (foot traffic in a mall, etc) --Vehicle counting on highways along with their speeds --Interactive art installations
+•	number of people – count (foot traffic in a mall, etc)
+•	Vehicle counting on highways along with their speeds
+•	Interactive art installations
---Anamoly (defect) detection in the manufacturing process (the odd defective products) --Street view image stitching
+•	Anamoly (defect) detection in the manufacturing process (the odd defective products)
+•	Street view image stitching
---Video/image search and retrieval
+•	Video/image search and retrieval
---Robot and driver-less car navigation and control --object recognition
+•	Robot and driver-less car navigation and control
+•	object recognition
---Medical image analysis
+•	Medical image analysis
---Movies – 3D structure from motion
+•	Movies – 3D structure from motion
---TV Channels advertisement recognition
+•	TV Channels advertisement recognition